Trinity College, Toronto: Quadrangle

-The college's northern wing was completed by architects Somerville, McMurrich and Oxley in 1963, thereby completely enclosing the college quadrangle.
+The university's northern wing was completed by architects Somerville, McMurrich and Oxley in 1963, thereby completely enclosing the university quadrangle.

-The Trinity quadrangle has long been a focal point of student life at the college.
+The Trinity quadrangle has long been a focal point of student life at the university.
 The site is home to Shakespeare in the Quad, an annual tradition dated to 1949 famed for its of hosting of open-air Shakespeare performances and artistic exhibits.
 The quadrangle design features footpaths and patterns based on the Greek letter Chi, representing Christ, writ large and intricate flagstones.
 It was outfitted with a sundial until the quadrangle's renovation in the summer of 2007.